slemanz/EMBEDDED-PRINTF-METHODS/README.md

 ![image](OpenOCD/1.png)

-After this, put in the startup the following command:
+ After this, add the following command in the startup:

 ```
 monitor arm semihosting enable